 - hinged top cages have top weights ten times the animal’s weight, or locks every 20 inches opposite the hinged side;

 - the openings on all other cages must have locks for every 20 inches of door.

-Complaints: Any College community member may file a complaint about unauthorized pets in Campus student housing, or pets that are causing a disturbance or being abused on campus.
+Complaints: Any College community member may file a complaint about unauthorized pets in the residence halls, about pets that are causing a disturbance or being abused on campus.
 Complaints should be filed with the Director of Residence Life.

-Breaks: During Fall, Winter & Spring Breaks, Students must provide proof to their RLC that their pets will be taken care of during breaks (For example, a friend will care for the pet.
-Pet will be at a shelter, etc).
-Not following these guidelines will lead to removal of the pet from campus.
-At the end of the school/academic year, pets cannot remain in the rooms.
+Breaks: It is recommended that pets not remain on campus during breaks when their owners are not here.
+During Fall, Winter, and Spring Breaks, students must provide proof to their RLC that their pets will be taken care of during breaks (a friend will care for the pet, pet will be at a shelter, etc).
+Failure to follow these guidelines may lead to removal of the pet from campus.
+Pets cannot remain in the residence halls upon check-out.

 Removal of Pets from Campus: If the Office of Residence Life is notified of any mistreatment or negligence, receives a complaint, or if conditions outlined in this policy are violated, pets may be removed from campus.
-Any cost incurred by removal of the pet will be charged to the pet owner.
+Any cost incurred to remove the pet will be charged to the pet owner.

 Author: Residence Life

-- to clearly outline the acceptable pets allowed in College-owned residence halls and houses;
+- to clearly outline the pets allowed in College-owned residence halls and houses;

 - to minimize animal allergens or noise in on-campus residences;